emb-riscv/specs-markdown/interrupts-use-cases.md

 ```c
 hcb.interrupts[CONTEXT_SWITCH_INTERRUPT_NUMBER].status = INTERRUPTS_SET_PENDING;
 ```

-For this to work, the context switch interrupt must be guaranteed to have the lowest priority, such that it is executed after all other interrupts are completed and the hart must return to thread state.

 Pending a context switch interrupt can be performed either in other interrupt handlers (and in this case the switch occurs after all interrupts are